 Turmeric is typically used by people, but its benefits are just as noteworthy in dogs.
 Curcumin offers antioxidant, anti-inflammatory, antifungal, antiviral, and anticancer effects.
 It can combat arthritis, diabetes, cancer, liver disease, and gastrointestinal problems, and more.
 Dogs are prone to diseases of all kinds.

 Turmeric is a natural supplement that, in most cases, can be more effective than conventional drugs like ibuprofen and aspirin, to name a few.
 It’s important to note here, that you should never give your dog human NSAIDs like ibuprofen or aspirin.
 There are specific NSAIDs made just for dogs.
 Human NSAIDs are toxic for dogs and can be fatal.
 Also, you may notice some of the following test examples involved humans and turmeric.
 However, turmeric works in a similar fashion in humans and dogs, therefore, test results and benefits should mimic each other.

 Five Benefits of Turmeric for Dogs:

 1) Turmeric has powerful anti-inflammatory effects

 Inflammation is the root of most diseases, including diabetes, arthritis, cancer, and more.
 More specifically, these diseases are all associated with chronic inflammation.
-A 2014 study showed that curcumin, the active ingredient in turmeric, outperformed its conventional counterpart, ibuprofen, in treating joint inflammation.
+A 2014 study in people showed that curcumin, the active ingredient in turmeric, outperformed its conventional counterpart, ibuprofen, in treating joint inflammation.

 2)Turmeric can relieve and prevent pain caused by arthritis